14

 everyone loves heroes!!! -- j

-• Posted by coaldigger 10 years, 3 months ago
+• Posted by coaldigger 10 years, 8 months ago in reply to this comment.

 That's not it.
 I spent 12 years in the public education system in Southern WV and only learned to be hostile to the system that was trying to brain wash me.
 The next four years was spent learning a trade, Electrical Engineering.
 My next experience with academia was when my employer insisted I get a MBA at their expense.
 So at about 25 years old I knew a lot about math and spread sheets but nothing about anything.
 With business and family and a lot of travel, I had a finite time to read.
 I love pleasure and reading about things I like but I am so totally ignorant about history, culture, philosophy and human evolution, I do not feel that I can waste time reading about imaginary happenings.
 That does not mean that I do not dream of things that may be.